typsy-dev/documentation/ApiV2.md

 GET to https://api.typsy.com/v2/users?offset=0&limit=25

 ### Request
+Optional
  - offset: How many records to skip.
 This is used to page through records.
+Default = 0
  - limit: Amount of records to return for the request.
 Minimum value is 1 and Maximum is 25.
 This value is clamped on the server side.
+Default = 1

 ### Response
 - users: A collection of UserSummary objects